Travel Air Type R Mystery Ship: Design and development

-The third Mystery Ship, NR-482N (Race No. 35), was purchased by Shell for the use of Jimmy Hazlip and Jimmy Doolittle.
-NR-614K's short wings were later purchased by Shell and were used, as required, on Doolittle's Race No. 400.
-NR-482N also crashed and was a complete loss.
+The third Mystery Ship, NR482N (Race No. 35), was purchased by Shell for the use of Jimmy Hazlip and Jimmy Doolittle.
+NR614K's short wings were later purchased by Shell and were used, as required, on Doolittle's Race No. 400.
+NR482N also crashed and was a complete loss.

-The fourth Type R, NR-1313, purchased by the Texaco Company for Frank Hawks as "Texaco 13" became the most famous of the series, setting numerous long-distance records both in the United States and internationally.
-"Texaco 13" is now displayed at the Air Zoo in Kalamazoo, Michigan.
+The fourth Type R, NR1313, purchased by the Texaco Company for Frank Hawks as "Texaco 13" became the most famous of the series, setting numerous long-distance records both in the United States and internationally.
+"Texaco 13" is now displayed at the Museum of Science and Industry in Chicago, Illinois.

 A fifth Type R, 11717/MM185, was built at the request of the Italian government several years after the rest, after Hawks toured the European continent.
 After factory construction and testing, it was subsequently disassembled, shipped by boat to Italy and served as the basis for the Breda Ba.27 fighter.
 It was later scrapped.
 The last Type R was built by Travel Air after it had been absorbed by Curtiss-Wright.